Contingent Payment Mechanisms for Resource Utilization: Characterization and Optimality of CP

-Under any IR and ND mechanism, the payment facing the assigned agent must reside in the intersection of the IR and ND ranges of the assigned agent.
-Given an agent's type, we can compute the highest utilization induced by any two-part payment in this intersection, which we call the \emph{first-best} utilization of this agent.
-For the exponential type, the first-best is achieved by charging the agent $(z_B, y_B)$ at point $B$ in Figure~\ref{fig:irbb}(ii), which is the the two-part payment with the highest penalty component in the IR and ND range.
-For the $(w_i, p_i)$ type, though there is no upper bound on the highest IR and ND penalty, the utilization is always $p_i$, and is not affected by $z$.
+Under any two-period mechanism that is IR and ND, the payment facing the assigned agent must reside in the intersection of the IR and ND ranges of the assigned agent.
+Given the monotonicity properties in Lemma~\ref{lem:util_welfare}, the highest possible utilization for an agent subject to IR and ND constraints, i.e. the \emph{first-best utilization}, is achieved by charging a two-part payment with the highest penalty $z$ within the intersection of IR and ND ranges.
+The first \emph{first best social welfare} is achieved by charging the agent a penalty $z = \socialV$, or by charging the agent the highest penalty within the intersection of IR and ND ranges (if penalty $ z = \socialV$ is outside this intersection).
+See Proposition~\ref{prop:fb_sw} in Appendix~\ref{appx:proof_fb_sw}.